-Whether you conduct viewings yourself, or an agent does them on your behalf, it's important to make sure you've prepared properly if you want to attract the best tenants possible.
+Whether you conduct viewings yourself or an agent does them on your behalf, it's important to ensure you've adequately prepared if you want to attract the best tenants possible.

-Make sure you've thoroughly cleaned the kitchen and bathroom – including the toilet – dusted all surfaces, vacuumed throughout and taken care of any cobwebs.
-It's also a good idea to have the windows cleaned inside and out – grubby windows can be very off-putting.
+Make sure you've thoroughly cleaned the kitchen and bathroom – including the toilet – dusted all surfaces, vacuumed throughout, and cared for any cobwebs.
+It's also a good idea to have the windows cleaned inside and out – dirty windows can be very off-putting.

 Likewise, deal with any mould that may have emerged during the previous tenancy or void period.
-You'll need to find the source of this and get professional help if needed – don't just paint over it as you could put the health of your tenants at risk.
+You'll need to find the source of this and get professional help if needed – don't just paint over it, as you could risk your tenants' health.

-Make sure you also get rid of limescale where needed too – this will spruce up taps and other fittings and make them look like new.
-Top up any chipped or dirty paintwork and make sure the garden is tidy too.
+Make sure you also get rid of limescale where needed – this will spruce up taps and other fittings and make them look new.
+Top up any chipped or dirty paintwork and ensure the garden is tidy.

-On the day of the viewing, make sure any condensation is wiped from the windows and the heating is right for the time of year – turn it on if it's winter and open the windows if it's summer.
+On the day of the viewing, ensure any condensation is wiped from the windows and the heating is set to an appropriate temperature for the time of year – turn it on if it's winter and open the windows if it's summer.
 If your agent is conducting the viewings, either arrive before them to do this or ask them if they can do it for you.

 If you're conducting the viewing yourself, be flexible on timings – many tenants will work during the week and will prefer to view the place on weeknights or weekends.

-Consider providing tea and coffee as the tenants walk round the property.
+Consider providing tea and coffee as the tenants walk around the property.
 If anything, this will warm them to you and start a good relationship should they want to let the property from you.
-Plus, fresh coffee will make the property smell inviting and homely.

-1. Be yourself!
-You'll want to find tenants you get on with and they'll be looking for a landlord that they like and trust
+Be yourself!
+You'll want to find tenants you get on with, and they'll be looking for a landlord that they like and trust.

-3. Don't take any criticism too personally, tenants are likely to forget it's your property and may make remarks that you don't like, but this doesn't mean they won't take the property
+Don't take any criticism too personally; tenants are likely to forget it's your property and may make remarks that you don't like, but this doesn't mean they won't take the property.

-4. Be knowledgeable and honest about the property – but stay positive!
-They will doubtless have lots of questions, which you're best placed to answer as the property's owner and it's a great chance to extol the virtues of your property and mange their expectations
+Be knowledgeable and honest about the property – but stay positive!
+They will doubtless have lots of questions, which you're best placed to answer as the property's owner, and it's a great chance to extol the virtues of your property and manage their expectations.

-You can also use a viewing as a learning exercise - listen out for comments such as "it'd be great if it had..." and ask the tenants questions.
-If suggestions are cost effective, put them into place.
+You can also use a viewing as a learning exercise - listen for comments such as "it'd be great if it had..." and ask the tenants questions.
+If suggestions are cost-effective, put them into place.
 If the changes sound expensive – ask the tenants if they'd be willing to pay a higher rent to have what they want.

-If you're short on time, or don't fancy the idea of showing multiple people round your property, an agent will do it for you.
+If you're short on time or don't fancy the idea of showing multiple people around your property, an agent will do it for you.
 You don't need to take out a fully managed contract with them; a let-only service should include viewings as standard.